irungudennisnganga/irungudennisnganga/README.md

 <img src="" align="center" style="width: 100%" />
 </div>

-### <div align="center">I'm Dennis irungu, a software enginer with a passion for learning software development.With 1 years of experience in learning software development,I specialize in fullstack development.I'm dedicated to collaborate on react projects and thrive in fronted development.</div>
+### <div align="center">I'm Dennis irungu, a software enginer with a passion for learning software development.
+With 1 years of experience in learning software development, I specialize in fullstack development.
+I'm dedicated to collaborate on react projects and thrive in fronted development.</div>

-- 🔭 I’m currently working on solo project
+- 🔭 I’m currently working on [Github Profilinator](https://github.com/rishavanand/github-profilinator)

 - 🌱 I’m currently learning Javascript and Python

-- ❓ Ask me about anything related to React, Python and related technologies
+- ❓ Ask me about anything related to MERN stack and related technologies

 - ⚡ Fun fact: I use tabs over spaces